Tap1x1/TaskManager-REST-API/README.txt

 	- project within which the task is created
 	- task creation date
 	- task closing date
-	- User who started the task
+	- The user who started the task
-	- User who started the task
+	- The user who was tasked
 	- list of files - (file uploading is done, displaying in the database is not done )
 	- comment list